codingJWilliams/BBCInventathon/README.md

 **_UNTESTED!_**

 **_WORKS ON WINDOWS ONLY!_**
+## Prerequisites
+## Software
+* The psutil python libary
+* The pillow python libary
+## Hardware
+* An orange
+* A banana
+* A lemon
+* A lime
+* A makey makey with the arrow keys remaped to 1,2,3 and 4 using the tool at <http://makeymakey.com/remap/>
 ## Installation
-The code only runs on windows but installation couldn't be simpler
+The code only runs on windows

-1.Download the install.bash file into your home directory

-2.Type `bash install.bash`
+1.Git clone this entire resporitory

+2.Run the setup.py script
 ## Uninstalling

-1.Download the uninstall.bash file into the **same directory as the install.bash file** you downloaded for installation

-2.Type `bash uninstall.bash`
+1.Delete the BBCInventathon foolder